mcc-us/bookkeeping/_pages/1-glossary.md

 4. *Account form balance sheet*: A balance sheet that lists assets on the left and liabilities and owner's equity on the right (see also Report form balance sheet).

-5. *Accounts receivable ledger*: A subsidiary ledger containing detailed records of individual customer credit accounts.
+5. *Accounts receivable ledger*: A subsidiary/auxiliary ledger containing detailed records of individual customer credit accounts.

 6. *Accrual accounting*: States that the effects of all transactions and other events are recognized in the accounting records when they occur, RATHER than when cash or its equivalent are exchanged.